vdaas/vald/docs/contributing/coding-style.md

 #### Cases where you can use mock

-When a dependent object has the following feature, we strongly suggest to use mock.
+When a dependent object has the following feature, you can decide to mock the dependent.

 - Implementation incomplete
 - Communicate with outside words.